 - An updated collection of compliance resources to promote awareness about fall hazards in the workplace (Developed January 11)

-OSHA is looking to make some updates in the future; here’s a few things to look forward to in the coming years:
+OSHA is looking to make some updates in the future; here are a few things to look forward to in the coming years:

 - On March 11, OSHA published a Request for Information with the Federal Register about issues related to their powered industrial truck standards.
 OSHA is accepting comments and material submissions until June of this year as they determine if any action must be taken to “reduce regulatory burdens while maintaining safety.”
 The standard for powered industrial trucks has been updated several times since it went into effect in 1971 and has consistently been one of the most cited violations.

 - A proposed 2020 federal budget released in March may have an impact on OSHA if accepted.
-OSHA’s total budget would increase their funding as well as their federal enforcement budget, whistleblower programs, compliance assistance, and safety and health statistics.
+OSHA’s total budget would increase its funding as well as its federal enforcement budget, whistleblower programs, compliance assistance, and safety and health statistics.